-We believe that companies underestimate the challenge of mastering the art of rapid experimentation.
-Companies need to implement major cultural changes to become adept at rapid experimentation, according to Alok Uniyal, vice president and head of Agile and DevOps at Infosys.
-Significant cultural shifts rarely happen quickly.
+We believe that the financial services industry underestimates the challenge of mastering the art of rapid experimentation.
+Companies need to implement major cultural changes in order to become adept at rapid experimentation, according to Alok Uniyal, vice president and head of Agile and DevOps at Infosys.
+Significant cultural shifts rarely happen quickly, but pressure is building on the financial services industry.